PUP-MSC-Web-Development/ArcticBlaze/README.md

 3. **Choose a Project**: 📝 Select a project that matches your current skill level and learning goals.
 Projects are divided into **Frontend** and **Backend** categories inside the **Projects** folder.

-4. **Join Study Sessions**: 📅 Find and register for upcoming live sessions by checking the schedule in the **Study Sessions** folder.
+4. **Join Study Sessions**: 📅 Everyone is encouraged to join our **Study Sessions**.
 These sessions are a great way to receive guidance and stay motivated.

 5. **Submit Your Work**: 📤 Once you’ve completed a project, submit your work via a pull request (PR) to the repository.
 Your work will be reviewed, and feedback will be provided to help you improve.